Urban FLRT is lifestyle brand celebrating living life openly, freely, and in truth.

 Proclaim today that you are a FLRT and you are Freely Living Real & True.

-Based in New York City, Urban FLRT is a lifestyle brand offering motivational slogans on apparel and accessories as a way to support those in recovery.
+Based in New York City, Urban FLRT is lifestyle brand celebrating living life openly, freely, and in truth.
 The personal experiences of co-founder Corey Wesley inspired the brand to come to life.

 Raised on the Lower East Side of New York City in a single parent home, Corey had a good childhood.
 Adult life turned out less rosy.
 His professional career as a successful corporate trainer came to a standstill with a layoff in 2007.
 Not being able to find a job right away with business partner, John S. Myers, he created BlackOutEndeavors LLC.
 They ventured into the t-shirt business and created the first brand Flirtatious-T which was seen on celebrities Kendra Wilkinson and Whoopi Goldberg.

-Circumstances, however, took a turn for the worse and Corey was faced with the continued downturn in the economy, health challenges, an addiction, and having to temporarily rely on public assistance.
-Corey experienced some serious dark times.
+Circumstances, however, took a turn for the worse and Corey was faced with the continued downturn in the economy.
 Although it wasn’t easy, he eventually came out on top.

 Through his journey, Corey started attending Unity of New York and sought professional counseling.
 Through therapy and spiritual growth Corey began to understand the value of being honest, open, authentic, and true with respect to “where you’ve been” and “where you’re going” in life.

 Then one evening John and another good friend were discussing Corey’s challenges and struggles.
 Playing off the previous brand Flirtatious-T, Omar suggested the message “Freely Living Real & True.”
 And so it came to be.
 The new lifeblood of the brand was “FLRT, Freely Living Real & True.”